-CSS has been around for more than 20 years and has always been relatively easy to learn but difficult to master.
+CSS has been around for more than 20 years and has always been relatively easy to pick up but difficult to master.
 It's tempting to just start writing CSS for a new project, but if you don't plan ahead you can end up with large, unwieldy stylesheets which become difficult to work with.
 A common sign of this is having a lot of

-!important statements in stylesheets.
+!important declarations in stylesheets.

 When you write CSS for large projects this becomes a problem.
 It's essential to set up a system to ensure that you can continue developing and be sure that your codebase stays maintainable and performant.